-Signs: The burring effect is most visible at the corners of a high contrasted image, not in the middle.
+Signs: The blurring effect is most visible at the corners of a highly contrasted image, not in the middle.

 Remedies: This effect will not be affected by stopping down the lens aperture.
 To remove lateral chromatic aberration, you must correct it in a post-processing program, like Lightroom.

-There are some things you can do as a photographer to reduce or eliminate chromatic aberration in camera to reduce your need for editing in post.
+There are some things you can do as a photographer to reduce or eliminate chromatic aberration in camera, and this can also reduce your editing time in post.

 Avoid High Contrast Situations